 - A Growth in the Skin Care Supplement Market

 If your business is like most private label skincare brands, then you probably haven’t waded into the world of dietary supplements just yet.
 However, as Boldsky notes here, many skin problems happen because of vitamin deficiencies, dietary habits, and other internal issues.
 The best way to fight acne and other unsightly blemishes, it turns out, might be to pair more traditional skincare habits with an “

 - The Rise of CBD

 CBD (or cannabidiol) is the latest buzz term in the skin care industry.
-Manufacturers are slowly starting to tiptoe into the market of CBD-infused skincare products.
+Manufacturers are slowly starting to tiptoe into the market of private label CBD-infused skincare products.
 After all, CBD is said to help reduce irritation, fight acne, protect against UV radiation, offer pain relief, and more.
 It might even offer benefits that help fight anxiety and depression.

 Thanks to these considerable possible perks, more and more skin care manufacturers (and beauty product manufacturers in general) are experimenting with CBD.
 By all accounts, this market is about to hit a big boom.

 One important thing to note is that CBD is a component of cannabis, which is, of course, the same plant that yields marijuana.
 Despite the connection, CBD shares no more relation to marijuana itself than hemp.
 It won’t get you high, and it is absolutely legal and ethical.
 Private label companies shouldn’t worry about the connection to cannabis and should view CBD as a smart investment for 2018.